sergeballif/NSC-Math-181/Syllabus.md

 __Office Hours:__ NSE 114 Mon/Wed/Fri 8:45-9:20, Tue/Thu 2:30-3:30 Drop by my office any time for help.

 ## Course Learning Outcomes
-A successful MTH 201 will demonstrate evidence of mastery of each of the following learning  outcomes:
+A successful Math 181 student will demonstrate evidence of mastery of each of the following learning  outcomes:

 * Perform basic limit, derivative, and integral symbolic computations correctly and fluently by hand.
 * Compute the tangent line to a function at a specific point on its graph.